-- 3.1 The Plan has been developed by the newly appointed Auditor, EY, and sets out the work that they propose to undertake for the 2015/16 financial year.
-The Plan sets out the audit strategy and approach for the audit of the financial statements and also encompasses work relating to Value for Money. - 3.2 As was the case for 2014/15, a majority of the subsidiaries of the TfL group will be claiming exemption from audit again this year and the Audit Plan has been drawn up on this basis. - 3.3 The proposed total fee for the audit of the TfL Group, excluding the Museum companies and London Transport Insurance Guernsey, for the year ending 31 March 2016 is £895,925.
-This represents a reduction of £237k compared with that for the previous year. - 3.4 The fee for TfL Corporation and Group is reduced by 25 per cent or £52k from the previous year following further reductions imposed by the Audit Commission, now Public Sector Audit Appointments Limited. - 3.5 The reduction in the fee proposed for TTL Group of 20 per cent reflects the outcome of last year's competitive tendering for the TTL audit.
+- 3.1 The Plan has been developed by EY, and sets out the work that they propose to undertake for the 2016/17 financial year.
+The Plan sets out the audit strategy and approach for the audit of the financial statements and also encompasses work relating to Value for Money. - 3.2 As was the case for 2015/16, a majority of the subsidiaries of the TfL group will be claiming exemption from audit this year and the Audit Plan has been drawn up on this basis. - 3.3 The proposed total fee for the audit of the TfL Group, excluding the Museum companies and LTIG, for the year ending 31 March 2017 is £895,925, unchanged from the previous year.